 Left untreated, school refusal can have a significant detrimental impact on a young persons’ learning and development.
 Frequent absences can negatively impact a child’s social relationships and can also result in conflict and strained relationships with other members of the family due to disruption in routines.
 In the long-term, research has shown that school refusal can leave children vulnerable to a variety of mental health difficulties, social and emotional problems, and occupational dysfunction later in life.

 Research has shown that approximately 2 percent of all school-aged children experience school refusal.
 School refusal has also been shown to be more prevalent in the first year of school, at the end of primary school, and again at secondary school (i.e., transition times).
 It affects children from all walks of life but tends to be more common in youngest family members.

 In the absence of anti-social or other serious behavioural issues, does your child:

-- Throw tantrums or is defiant about going to school?
+- Throw tantrums or become defiant about going to school?

 - Get teary and repeatedly plead to stay home before going to school?

-- Experience extreme distress about being separated from you or at home before school?
+- Experience extreme distress about being separated from you?,

 - Experience intense feelings of nervousness about going to school?

-- Complains about feeling physically ill before or during school frequently (e.g., stomach-aches, diarrhoea, headaches, dizziness)?
+- Complain about feeling physically ill before or during school frequently (e.g., stomach-aches, diarrhoea, headaches, dizziness)?

-- Refuse to leave the house or car to go to school?
+- Refuse to leave the house or get in the car to go to school?